The best hotels in Koror

 If you can travel in May or early June, you hit the sweet spot: dry enough for good visibility, prices still at $90-180/night for mid-range, and the Jellyfish Lake population is typically at its densest.
 Book Sea Passion Hotel or Palau Royal Resort 6-8 weeks out for May travel.
 That's all the lead time you need.

-Koror's best neighborhoods
+Koror's best hotel regions

 Koror spreads across several small islands connected by causeways.
 Prioritize Koror Town or Malakal if you're here to dive. everything that matters is within 10 minutes by car.